 When you set up package flights, you can specify the people who should get specific packages by adding them to a known user group (sometimes referred to as flight group).
 Anyone in a flight group who is using a device running a version of Windows 10 that supports package flights (Windows.Desktop build 10586 or later; Windows.Mobile build 10586.63 or later; or Xbox One) will get the packages from the package flight(s) that you designate for that particular group.
 (Your package flights can include packages targeting any OS version, including Windows 8.1/Windows Phone 8.1 or earlier if your previously-published app already supports them.)
 Anyone who has not been added to one of your flight groups, or is using a device that doesn’t support package flights, will get packages from the non-flighted submission.

 On desktop and mobile devices, people in your flight groups will get the packages in your flight automatically whenever you provide updates.
-However, people in your flight groups who are using Xbox devices will need to check for updates manually in order to get the latest packages, making sure they are signed into their device using their Microsoft account (with the associated email address that you included in your flight group).
+However, people in your flight groups who are using Xbox devices will need to check for updates manually in order to get the latest packages, making sure they are signed into their device using their Microsoft account (with the associated email address that you included in your known user group).

 Note that package flights will not be distributed via Microsoft Store for Business and Microsoft Store for Education.
-This is because people in your flight groups must be signed in with their Microsoft accounts in order to receive a package flight.
+This is because people in your known user groups must be signed in with their Microsoft accounts in order to receive a package flight.
 All acquisitions made via Microsoft Store for Business or Microsoft Store for Education will receive your non-flighted packages.